 To learn more about my online services, please visit Debra Wallace MS LMFT at WeCounsel .

 Take wonderful care of yourself as the world needs you connected and full of joy.

 “A healthy, balanced life requires connection and community, as much as self-regulation and autonomy.
 Seeking soothing in sorrow, or validation in victory, invites those around us to share their wisdom and love.
 Like the mother/infant loop, we give and receive regulation when we’re in caring relationships with others.
 Co-regulation is what makes love, and the world, truly go around.” ~Alexandra Katehakis

 If you’d like to learn more about self-regulation, here are some more resources:

 Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
 This online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
 To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers and seek referrals from a trusted source for professional counseling.
-I am a Licensed Marriage and Family Therapy in the state Illinois, USA
+I am a Licensed Marriage and Family Therapy in the state of Illinois, USA